Béatrice Dalle: Biography

 Dalle was born in Brest, Finistère, France, as Béatrice Cabarrou.
-She grew up in Le Mans with her mother, father, and an older sister.
+She was raised Catholic and grew up in Le Mans with her mother, father, and an older sister.
 At age 15, Dalle ran away from home to live in Paris.
-In 1985, she married the painter Jean-François Dalle, whom she divorced in 1988.
-In 2005, Dalle married an inmate she met while acting in a short film that was being shot in a prison.
-They divorced in 2015.

 Career

 Dalle was working as a model when she met filmmaker Jean-Jacques Beineix.
-Beineix cast her in the lead role of the 1986 film 37°2 le matin (released in the UK and USA as Betty Blue) which received BAFTA and Oscar nominations for Best Foreign Language Film, and made a star of Dalle.
+Beineix cast her in the lead role of the 1986 film 37°2 le matin (released in the UK and the USA as Betty Blue), which received BAFTA and Oscar nominations for Best Foreign Language Film and made Dalle a star.

 She went on to appear in a series of major roles in French films, including the 1989 film Chimère, which was entered into the 1989 Cannes Film Festival.

 She featured in the 1987 music video for Buster Poindexter's version of "Oh Me Oh My (I'm fool for you Baby)" and in the 1991 music video for "Move to Memphis" by Norwegian band a-ha.